Memphis Area Transit Authority: Trolley and light rail

+Since 2010

+In 2017, MATA started development for the Transit Vision network redesign plan to reverse declining ridership.
+The final report was completed in March 2019.
+It included both a short-term recommended network to be implemented in 2022 as well as a long-term network to be implemented by 2040.
+In November 2019, the U.S. DOT awarded MATA a $12 million grant to fund the design and construction of the Memphis Innovation Corridor.
+The final design consisted of an 8 mi bus rapid transit line running from downtown to the University of Memphis using battery-electric buses.
+MATA received another $76 million in 2022 for purchasing buses and constructing maintenance facilities and charging stations for them.
+MATA received the first three battery buses in July 2023 and made plans to purchase 40 additional buses by December 2024.

 In February 2024, Deputy CEO Bacarra Mauldin became interim CEO after Gary Rosenfeld stepped down from the position.
 In May, Mauldin announced the discovery of a $60 million budget deficit through the Tennessee Comptroller.
 On August 27, MATA finalized its fiscal year 2025 budget, eliminating six routes and laying off 241 employees to reduce the operating budget by $10 million.
-In September the board of commissioners approved the cuts.
-But in November, Mayor Paul Young replaced all board members after receiving a draft of TransPro's diagnostic report.
+In September, the board of commissioners approved the cuts.
+But in November, Mayor Paul Young replaced all board members after receiving a diagnostic report from TransPro Consulting identifying issues with the bus system.
 The new board subsequently postponed the budget cuts and fare changes to February 2025.

 In January 2025, the board of commissioners signed an eight-month contract with TransPro for interim staffing, appointing John Lewis as CEO of MATA.
+In September 2025, Memphis City Council appointed two trustees to manage MATA after vetoing the board's efforts to find a permanent CEO following the end of TransPro's contract.